 Based on our 10 day holiday, and the extensive research I did beforehand, I’ve condensed my Khao Lak tips into this handy travel guide.

 Getting To & Around Khao Lak

 Bang La On (the most touristy part of Khao Lak – often referred to as Khao Lak Centre) is approximately a 1 hour drive away from Phuket International Airport.
 It’s an easy drive on well-paved roads but depending on where you are staying in Khao Lak you can expect to add a further 20 to 30 mins onto your trip to reach your actual resort.
-I recommend booking a transfer in advance.
-We used this website and found them well-priced and reliable.
+I recommend booking a transfer in advance – this company comes highly rated.
 It is possible to get a taxi at the airport but they may not know where your hotel is – some of our group had an extra 20 minutes added to their trip after the taxi drove straight past where we were staying.

 Unusually for a Thai tourist area there are no tuk tuks in Khao Lak.
 You can get around cheaply in the local taxi – a songthaew – which is like a truck with benches and a roof on the back.
 Hotels can also book you air-conditioned cars but they stop running after a certain time at night so make sure you pre-arrange a ride back in advance if you plan to stay out late.

 What To See & Do In Khao Lak